Academic Outreach Endowment Grants

 - The project must be directly linked to academic course work (it cannot be simply volunteer service or an internship experience).

 - The need being addressed should be community-identified with community partner participation.

 - The structured process of analysis and reflection should be of high quality and built into the project plan.

 - Representation across academic divisions is desired, overall.

-- Growth of the program is sought through faculty and disciplines new to service-learning.
+- Growth of the program is sought through faculty and disciplines new to community-connected teaching, learning and research.

 - Recipients' projects will represent a combination of local, national, and international projects.

 - Funding does not typically cover equipment that is readily available through the College (e.g., digital cameras).